 Company culture can, if developed and used well, create a productive (and happier) workforce.
 How do you do that?

 In Forbe’s 2015 survey, half of employees felt that company culture had a direct impact on productivity, creativity, and how profitable a business was.
 95% of employees said that company culture mattered more than their wage.
 These are the kinds of statistics that we’ve been reading for several years.

 But there’s more.
 Consider that your company culture is the unspoken manager that your workforce isn’t even aware of.

 Consider that when you leave the room, the unspoken boss that is left for the employees to function under is your company culture.
 According to Harvard Business Review, company culture is like the mortar in a brick wall, filling in the gaps so that your workforce can actually do their work.
 It “guides discretionary behavior and it picks up where the employee handbook leaves off.”

-When an employee has to make any decision in which management isn’t around, culture helps her do that.
-When an employee has a new idea he wants to run by management, the company culture tells him whether or not he should bother, or how he should go about it.
+When an employee has to make any decision in which management isn’t around, culture helps them do that.
+When an employee has a new idea to run by management, the company culture tells them whether or not they should bother, or how they should go about it.